anatolish00/anatolish00.github.io/index.md

 ## About Me

-I am a Mathematics PhD student at Jagiellonian University in Krakow under the supervision of Paweł Borówka.
+I am a second year Mathematics PhD student at Jagiellonian University in Krakow under the supervision of Paweł Borówka.
 My research interests include abelian varieties, Jacobians and the Prym theory.

 ---